 The story is as old as time itself … A company grows too fast and is unable to keep up with the demand due to insufficient funds.
 One of the most common reasons why businesses fail is due to lack of working capital.
 However, by taking out a businesslineof.credit, businesses are able to gain a short-term cash boost while also being allowed access to capital, which is why many businesses do this sort of thing.
 Being familiar with the different types of funding available and the requirements to obtain these funds is vital to your survival as a small business owner.
 In this blog post, we will outline some unique products available in today’s market for small business owners, the requirements to obtain the funding and the general costs associated with each.

 Accounts receivable factoring (also called accounts receivable financing) is a financial transaction and a type of debtor finance in which a business sells its accounts receivables to a third party (called a factor) at a discount.
-A business will consider factoring accounts receivable to meet its present and immediate cash needs.
+A business will consider factoring accounts receivable to meet its present and immediate cash needs, whether that be by small business loans or other means.
 Factoring is not the same as invoice discounting.
 Factoring is the assignment of the receivable, whereas invoice discounting is a borrowing that involves the use of the accounts receivable as collateral for the loan.
 Factoring requires a notification to your customer of the assignment while invoice discounting does not.

 - Typical advance rates are from 70% to 95% depending on industry. i.e. trucking and staffing have a higher advance rate while the construction industry has a lower advance rate

 - Factoring fees range from 1% to 3% for 30-days depending on volume, after the first 30-days the fee becomes a 10-day or 15-day rate thereafter.